blaze-project/blaze-project.github.io/docs/introduction.md

 ## Join the Community

 ### Source Code
-Please see [Blaze source code](https://github.com/kwai/blaze) for more information.
+Please see [Auron source code](https://github.com/kwai/auron) for more information.

 ### Community
-We're using [Discussions](https://github.com/kwai/blaze/discussions) to connect with other members of our community.
+We're using [Discussions](https://github.com/kwai/auron/discussions) to connect with other members of our community.
 We hope that you:

 - Ask questions you're wondering about.
 - Share ideas.